-- Full-time, 10-month program with an emphasis on medical nutrition therapy
+- Emphasis on nutrition therapy

-- College of Saint Elizabeth, Morristown
+- Saint Elizabeth University, Morristown

 Dietetic Registration (CDR) Exam in New Jersey

-- Management of Food and Nutrition Programs and Services: 21 percent
+- Management of Food and Nutrition Programs and Services – 21 percent

 - Upon completion of the exam, you may check your online account immediately to see if you passed.
 You must score at least 25 on a scale of 0 to 50 to pass the exam.